tektutor/bazel-sep-2026/Day2/README.md

 # This should fail as other package is not under the math_app_users package group
 bazel build //other:other_app

+# This will delete the build output kept in disk and the downloads, server state maintained the bazel server
 bazel clean --expunge
 ```